Rebound Relationships: What They Are, When They Hurt, and When They Don't

 When the previous relationship ended long before the official breakup

 If you spent the last year of a relationship knowing it was over and doing the emotional work of detachment, the "rebound" after the official end may not actually be entering from an unprocessed state.
-The timing of the legal or formal end isn't always the timing of the emotional end.
+The timing of the formal end isn't always the timing of the emotional end.
+Grief doesn't always begin at the breakup — sometimes it ends there.

 When you're genuinely honest with the new person